supermellowcats/supermellowcats.github.io/posts/datascience/_posts/2022-04-07-Deployable-Dagster-MVP.md

 4. **(Optional) Play with the scheduler**

     Dagit’s UI also has a Schedules page.
 Click on it and you’ll see settings that let you turn the scheduler on and off.
-The scheduler is currently set to run every minute, but you can play with the Cron string.
-Changing code between or during scheduled runs leads to interesting results - play with the orchestrator to see what happens!
+The scheduler is currently set to run every minute, but you can play with the Cron string in the Schedule definition in `pipeline_1.py`.

+    Extra credit assignment: changing code between or during scheduled runs leads to interesting results - play with the orchestrator to see what happens!

 ## Proof it ran: check the logs

 Once you run a job, you will notice some interesting changes to your `dagster-exec` folder.

 There will suddenly appear 3 subdirectories, `data`, `logs` and `storage`.
-If you explore the structure, it'll look like this:
+If you explore the structure, it should look like this:

 ```
 ├── data